Your cart is currently empty!

 The need for shielding gas in laser welding depends on the material being welded.
 Metals often require shielding to prevent oxidation, while ceramics and plastics may not require additional shielding.

-Safety Precautions in Laser Welding
+Safety Precautions in Welding

 Safety precautions in laser welding include eye protection, hot process personal protective equipment (PPE), ventilation, training, area control, and fire protection measures.